teuk/mediabot_v3/contrib/mbweb/README.md

 ## Notes

-`mbweb` is currently provided as a contributed web console for Mediabot v3.
+`mbweb` is a contributed web console accepted into the Mediabot 3.5 supported surface after MB723-A through MB723-D. It remains subject to MB724, supported-instance convergence and observation, release reproduction, the final Debian 13 gate and the explicit 3.5 release decision.

+Promotion keeps the console read-only by default.
+New general bot, channel or database mutation controls are outside MB723; the existing owner-only local cache clear remains a maintenance action and must cross the same CSRF and session boundaries as every other state-changing request.

 The live app can evolve under `/opt/mbweb/app`; when ready, copy the cleaned source back into `contrib/mbweb`, excluding local runtime files and secrets.